-One fine example is that web developers with frontend knowledge can easily convert animations and graphics offered by softwares like Adobe Photoshop directly to frontend code.
-Thereby reducing dependency of such third-party proprietary softwares.
-Limiting knowledge of basic styling tools will bind the developer to use such third-party softwares and thus burdening the project’s budget.
-Similar advantages apply to backend scenarios.
+One fine example is that web developers with front-end knowledge can easily convert animations and graphics offered by software like Adobe Photoshop directly to front-end code.
+Thereby reducing the dependency on such third-party proprietary software.
+Limiting knowledge of basic styling tools will bind the developer to use such third-party software and thus burdening the project’s budget.
+Similar advantages apply to back-end scenarios.
 And thus knowing several essential tools will open up innovative approaches to projects.

 3. Knowing full stack offers rapid growth in job role